-Supported/Integrated Employment services are services that are provided in a variety of community settings for the purposes of supporting beneficiaries in obtaining and sustaining individual competitive integrated employment.
-Individual competitive integrated employment refers to full- or part-time work at minimum wage or higher, with wages and benefits similar to workers without disabilities performing the same work, and fully integrated with co-workers without disabilities.
-Supported employment services promote self-direction, are customized, and are aimed to meet a beneficiary's personal and career goals and outcomes identified in the individualized person-centered service plan.
-Services may be provided continuously, intermittently, on behalf of, or on a diminishing basis as needed to promote community inclusion and competitive integrated employment.
+Supported/integrated employment services are services that are provided in a variety of community settings for the purposes of supporting beneficiaries in obtaining and sustaining individual competitive integrated employment (ICIE).
+ICIE refers to full- or part-time work at minimum wage or higher, with wages and benefits similar to workers without disabilities performing the same work, and fully integrated with co-workers without disabilities.
+Supported employment services promote self-direction, are often customized, and are aimed to meet a beneficiary's personal and career goals and outcomes identified in the individualized IPOS.
+Services may be provided continuously, intermittently, or on behalf of a beneficiary.
+Services may be delivered to promote community inclusion and competitive integrated employment.

-Job-related discovery, person-centered employment/career planning, job placement, job development, negotiation with prospective employers, job analysis, job carving, training and systematic instruction, job coaching, benefits and work-incentives planning and management, asset development, and career advancement services career planning that supports an individual to make informed choices about individual competitive integrated employment or self-employment.
-The outcome of this service is sustained individual competitive integrated employment at or above the minimum wage in an integrated setting in the general workforce and in a job that meets personal and career goals as outlined in the beneficiary's person-centered service plan.
+• Job-related discovery, person-centered employment/career planning, job placement, job development, negotiation with prospective employers, job analysis, job carving, training and systematic instruction, job coaching, benefits and work-incentives planning and management, asset development, and career advancement services career planning that supports an individual to make informed choices about individual competitive integrated employment or self-employment.
+The outcome of this service is sustained individual competitive integrated employment at or above the minimum wage in an integrated setting in the general workforce and in a job that meets personal and career goals as outlined in the beneficiary's IPOS.